 Making a complaint about your energy supplier

-How do I make a complaint about my energy supplier?
+How to make a complaint about your energy supplier

 If you have a complaint about your energy supplier or the service you’re receiving, you should first raise your complaint directly with the energy supplier and exhaust the complaints process with them.

 If you can’t resolve your complaint with the supplier, you can then approach the Citizens Information Board for advice, or escalate the complaint to the Commission for Regulation of Utilities (CRU).

 Step 1: Raise a complaint with the energy supplier